manki23/manki23.github.io/README.md

 # React portfolio

 ## 1. Introduction
-I build this project with pure react.
+I built this project with pure react.

 Styles were made using styled-components.